scrawladmin/sift/README.md

 SYNOPSIS

-    PowerShell script to utilize 3rd party APIs and research IPs,URLs, and Domains
+    A collection of PowerShell scripts to utilize 3rd party APIs and research IPs,URLs, and Domains

 SYNTAX